 As with everything, these tips and ideas work best when I am in a good, patient place (not always easy but I try!)

-If you have any good tips, let me know… we are all at different stages and things that work now may not work next week or even tomorrow!
+If you have another good idea about how to help with weight loss and eating, let me know… we are all at different stages and things that work now may not work next week or even tomorrow!